NikolaDucak/caps-log/README.md

  --log-dir-path <path>         - path where log files are stored (default: ~/.clog/day/) --log-name-format <format>    - format in which log entry markdown files are saved (default: d%Y_%m_%d.md) --sunday-start                - have the calendar display sunday as first day of the week)"};
+ --ignore-first-line-section   - if a section mark is placed on the first line,
+                                 by default it is ignored as it's left for log title, this overrides this behaviour
 ```

 *Config file*